nahharris/ph-actors-tcc/monografia/scratches/actor-model/Proposal.md

 p.add(1.0);
 ```

-There is also a construct called tuple-struct which is a struct but the fields are named after their indexes, like a tuple
+There is also a construct called tuple-struct which is a struct but the fields are named after their indexes, like a tuple.
+It also supports methods.
 ```rust
 struct Coordinate(i32, i32);